MaheshG11/An_OpenCV_project/README.md

-program is placed in Project\OpenCV_RoboISM
+program is placed in Project\OpenCV_RoboISM\
+The readme file is in Project\